-This article explains the AIDA model in a practical way.
+This article explains the AIDA Model in a practical way.
 After reading you will understand the basics of this powerful marketing tool.

 What is the AIDA formula?

-What do the letters AIDA stand for?
+AIDA model: what do the letters AIDA stand for?

 AIDA is the acronym for the terms Attention, Interest, Desire and Action.
 Starting with Attention, the model must be followed step-by-step and ends with Action.